Meet Annaleese, A Typical Hashimoto’s Mom

 Adding just a small amount of fermented foods daily can help resolve your gut issues and normalize your microbiome.

-Supplementation: Should Be Customized (especially if you have Hashimoto’s!)
+Customized Supplementation For Weight Loss (especially if you have Hashimoto’s!)

 One of the surprising reasons why people hold onto excess weight is because they are malnourished.